 When there is excessive production of earwax, your ear is unable to clear it fast enough, leading to a blockage of the outer ear canal.
 Earwax buildup can lead to temporary loss of hearing, earache, itchiness, foul odor, and discharge from the ear.

 These remedies can help break down or loosen the consolidated earwax within your ear canal to facilitate its natural expulsion.

-Before you begin: The home remedies listed below carry a lot of anecdotal merits but lack direct scientific support, so you must consult your doctor before trying any of them.
+Disclaimer: The home remedies listed below carry a lot of anecdotal merits but lack direct scientific support, so you must consult your doctor before trying any of them.